 On a chilly springtime evening in Crans-Montana, Switzerland, World VR Forum has officially declared Cedric Gamelin of Emblematic Group with his touching and controversial VR documentary piece, After Solitary, as the winner of the Imperial Crown at the WVRF’s Annual Summit’s Award Ceremony, at Le Regent Congress Center, on Saturday, 13 May, 2017.

-Gamelin is a French VR Producer and a revolutionary storyteller at Emblematic Group – an industry leader in virtual and mixed reality, redefining media through photogrammetry, videogrammetry, visual effects and user interaction, whose works, some of which he produced independently, were showcased at the White House, US Congress and numerous venues and festivals.
+Gamelin is a French VR Producer and a revolutionary storyteller at Emblematic Group – an industry leader in Virtual and Mixed Reality, redefining media through photogrammetry, videogrammetry, visual effects and user interaction, whose works, some of which he produced independently, were showcased at the White House, in front of the U.S. Congress and at numerous venues and festivals.
 As a pioneer in his field, Gamelin often ventures into unexplored territories, seeking out new innovative trends in different entertainment mediums and integrates them into the development of unique, groundbreaking content.

 The partnership has been funded by the Knight Foundation, and the goals of the project are twofold: to produce a series of VR documentaries, and to craft and share best practices for the use of this new medium in the service of journalism.